 If you’re looking to add a workhorse of a treadmill to your home gym, we recommend the NordicTrack Commercial 1750.

-The NordicTrack Commercial 1750 would have topped this list at one point when it featured the brand’s Flex Cushioning.
-However, the newest models did away with that; yet there is still fantastic cushioning on this machine.
-Plus, it is one of the best folding treadmills on the market, as the deck lifts and locks into place and slowly unfolds using a hydraulics system.
+The NordicTrack Commercial 1750 once topped this list thanks to the brand’s Flex Cushioning, however, after much testing we moved it down because other companies felt easier on the joints.
+It still has great cushioning and is one of the best folding treadmills on the market, as the deck lifts and locks into place and slowly unfolds using a hydraulics system, one of the reasons it received a 5 out of 5 on conveniences.

 “I did an entire running series on iFIT in which the instructor took me all over Hawaii,” says Kate Meier, Garage Gym Reviews head of content and two-time marathon runner.
 “I love using the program’s automatic incline and speed controls so I don’t have to worry about pressing buttons during my workout.”